kingkenway/mono/README.md

 6. Also, all transaction history with pagination is viewed, through Mono's API transaction Endpoint -> https://api.withmono.com/accounts/id/transaction?page=1 through GET Method right [here](https://github.com/kingkenway/mono/blob/master/controllers/allControllers.js#L121) <br />

+N.B Please note that the account is in Test mode, which implies that Mono's widget provides option for test sign in.
+And also, all provided data from Mono's API are tests data. <br />

+You can register [here](https://sweet-loans.herokuapp.com/signup), and give a shoot.

 ## 3. Installation